Murdostoun: History

-The Inglis-Hamiltons (1719-1850)

 Alexander Inglis Hamilton's three sons succeeded in turn.
-The eldest, Alexander Inglis Hamilton, died on April 27, 1783; the second, Gavin Inglis Hamilton (1730–97), was a historical painter and archaeologist at Rome; the youngest, Major-General James Inglis Hamilton, distinguished himself in the American Revolutionary War, and died on July 27, 1803.
+The eldest, Alexander Inglis Hamilton, died on April 27, 1783; the second, Gavin Hamilton, was a historical painter and archaeologist at Rome; the youngest, Major-General James Inglis Hamilton, distinguished himself in the American Revolutionary War, and died on July 27, 1803.
 He adopted, James Anderson, the son of a sergeant major in Saratoga, New York.
 He re-entailed Murdostoun on his adopted son, James Anderson, who took the surname Inglis-Hamilton.
 Colonel James Inglis Hamilton, Laird of Murdostoun, died at the Battle of Waterloo in 1815.